osmosis-labs/osmosis/networks/osmosis-1/upgrades/v18/mainnet/guide.md

 ## Manual Option

-1. Wait for Osmosis to reach the upgrade height TODO
+1. Wait for Osmosis to reach the upgrade height 11155350

 2. Look for a panic message, followed by endless peer logs.
 Stop the daemon